evalancaster/handson-2021-version-control/text/04_Git_Index.md

 ## Looking at the Index

-The easiest way to see what is in the index is with the linkgit:git-status[1] command.
+The easiest way to see what is in the index is with the [git status](https://git-scm.com/docs/git-status) command.
 When you run git status, you can see which files are staged (currently in your index), which are modified but not yet staged, and which are completely untracked.